Skip to main content

 Published February 15, 2026 2 min read By R5 Industries Strategy Team

-Operations leaders reviewing AI governance framework and risk controls
+Operations leaders reviewing AI safeguards and risk controls

-That gap creates avoidable risk in customer trust, compliance, and decision quality.
+That gap creates avoidable risk in customer trust, compliance, decision quality, and cross-functional execution.

 The goal is not to slow innovation.
 The goal is to ensure AI use scales safely.